-On World Water Day the Hydro Nation International Centre and Centre of Expertise for Water (CREW) hosted a conference on "Resilience to Drought and Low Flow Conditions in Scotland", an event supported by the Scottish Government.
+On World Water Day, the Hydro Nation International Centre and Centre of Expertise for Water (CREW) hosted a hybrid conference on ' Realising the benefits of Scotland's waters', an event supported by the Scottish Government.

 Abertay University was commissioned by the Scottish Government through Hydro Nation International to explore ways to enhance the impact of Scottish Government support to the Government

 of Malawi in the achievement of Sustainable Development Goal 6 (SDG6).